Mystler/MystlerUI/README.md

 Features
 --------

-* Custom statusbar textures that can be used in LibSharedMedia AddOns like Recount, Grid, ...
+* Custom statusbar textures and fonts that can be used in LibSharedMedia AddOns like Recount, Grid, ...
 * Custom sound/voice effects with chat messages on certain events
   * Death
   * Missing buff